Tree swallow: Distribution and habitat

 The tree swallow breeds in North America.
 Its range extends to north-central Alaska and up to the tree line in Canada.
-It is found as far south as Tennessee in the eastern part of its range, California and New Mexico in the west, and Kansas in the centre.
+It is found as far south as Tennessee in the eastern part of its range, California and New Mexico in the west, and Kansas in the center.
 It occasionally breeds further south in the US, and vagrants are sometimes found in the Arctic Circle, the northern Pacific, Greenland, and Europe.
 The wintering range is from California and southwestern Arizona in the west and southeastern Virginia in the east south along the Gulf Coast to the West Indies, Panama, and the northwestern South American coast.
 While migrating, this swallow often uses stop-over sites, spending an average of 57 days at these areas during autumn.
 To get to its wintering range, it often uses one of three flyways: the Western flyway, west of the Rocky Mountains; the Central flyway, between the Rocky Mountains and the Great Lakes, stretching south into Eastern Mexico; and the Eastern flyway, from the Great Lakes east.
 When a swallow returns to nest, it usually does not change breeding sites.

 The breeding habitat of this bird is primarily in open and wooded areas, especially those near water.
 It roosts every night during the non-breeding season, preferring to rest in cane or reed beds over water, but it is also found over land and on trees and wires.
 Roosting sites are generally 100 to 150 km apart.